Try These Natural Cleaners for a Greener, Safer Home

 Clean Up With Essential Oils

-They work well, they’re safe, they smell amazing—what more could you ask for?
+They work well, they’re natural, they smell amazing—what more could you ask for?

-Use essential oils to freshen the scent of your home by adding 10-15 drops of your desired fragrance (peppermint, lavender, and citrus scents are our faves) to a spray bottle full of water and mist throughout your home.
+Use essential oils to freshen the scent of your home by adding 10-15 drops of your desired fragrance to a spray bottle full of water and mist throughout your home.
+(Just be mindful around your pets.)

 Essential oils are extracted from leaves, stems, flowers, bark, roots, and other parts of each plant.